raritet/color-compass/README.md

 color-compass
 =============

-Converts compass heading from an ST LSM303 to a color to display on an RGB LED.
+Arduino program to convert compass heading from an ST LSM303 to a color to display on an RGB LED.